DJ LeMahieu Player Props: Yankees vs. Astros

 DJ LeMahieu At The Plate

-- He has hit a home run in 8.7% of his games this season, and 2.2% of his trips to the plate.
+- He has scored in 32.3% of his games this season, with two or more runs scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.